Trigger types

 How it works

-You connect a mailbox to Spojit via OAuth (no password sharing — the OAuth grant is read-only by default).
+You connect a mailbox to Spojit via OAuth (the OAuth grant is read-only by default; no password sharing).
 Spojit polls that mailbox on a schedule you choose and fires a workflow execution for every new message that matches your filters.
-The mail itself never travels through any third party — Spojit reads it directly from your provider (Google or Microsoft) using the OAuth token you granted.
+The mail itself never travels through any third party; Spojit reads it directly from your provider (Google or Microsoft) using the OAuth token you granted.Recommended pattern: dedicated mailbox

-- Clear scope — Spojit only ever sees the dedicated mailbox, not your personal inbox
+- Clear scope: Spojit only ever sees the dedicated mailbox, not your personal inbox

-- Easy to revoke — disconnect the mailbox in Spojit or delete the mailbox in your workspace; either kills access
+- Easy to revoke: disconnect the mailbox in Spojit or delete the mailbox in your workspace; either kills access

-- Easy to audit — IT can see exactly what’s flowing through the dedicated address
+- Easy to audit: IT can see exactly what’s flowing through the dedicated address

 Setup